GLIMS-RGI/rgi_user_guide/_sources/04_revisions.md

 1. **New outlines generated after the release of RGI 6.0 were collected from several sources**: (a) outlines already existing in GLIMS, (b) datasets published in the literature but not yet submitted to GLIMS, and (c) outlines sent to the RGI Working Group (or directly submitted to GLIMS) in response to an open call for data in ([2020-05-13](https://lists.cryolist.org/pipermail/cryolist/2020-May/005135.html)).
 2. **All available datasets were scrutinized in terms of quality and proximity to the target year**.
 The most suitable dataset was chosen as it is or after modification by the RGI Working Group based on satellite images to enhance the quality of both outlines and ice divides or to bring them closer to the target year 2000.
 3. In regions without any new datasets the RGI 6.0 outlines were adopted if they were deemed to be of sufficient quality.
-Where this was not the case, an effort was made to **generate new datasets by remapping the region from scratch or by modifying the RGI 6.0 outlines based on satellite imagery**.
+Where this was not the case, **an effort was made by the RGI Working Group to generate new datasets by remapping the region from scratch or by modifying the RGI 6.0 outlines based on satellite imagery**.
 Since it is highly laborious and time-consuming, this effort could only be done in regions where RGI 6.0 had significant quality issues.
+Many members of the RGI Working Group were instrumental for this effort.

 ## Data and file format